-The AMBA Designer tool automatically detects when this is required.
-See Additional reading on page vii.
+IP tools automatically detect when this is required.
+See Additional reading on page viii.

 Depending on the configured topology and ASIB CDAS scheme, there is still a possibility for a cyclic dependency deadlock because of the AW and W channel ordering rules.
-This is detected by AMBA Designer and indicated by a loop error.
+This is detected by the IP tool and is indicated by a loop error.